bchwtz/bchwtz-gateway/README.md

 plus the number.

-For example if you would like to change the sampling rate to 100, type:
+For example if you would like to change all three values, type:

-`python3 demo_advertisement_logging.py -srate 100`
+`python3 demo_advertisement_logging.py -srate 100 -reso 10 -mrange 16`

+You can open the help menu, where you find all accepted parameters with

+`python3 demo_advertisement_logging.py --help`

 ### Parameter options